WebMaka/AutoTranscode/README.md

 		   have a lot of storage space.
 The results are packed into a Quicktime MOV container.

+-plexhd/-plexsd : Transcodes into MP4 files optimized for delivery over Plex streaming
+                   servers with minimal need for server-side transcoding.
+These formats use MPEG4 video and AAC audio, in either 1808p (-plexhd) or 720p (-plexsd) with settings intended to work without further server-side transcoding on the vast majority of Plex clients, including game consoles.
+Video that is in a different aspect ratio than 16x9 is automatically letterboxed or pillarboxed as required, and the framerate is adjusted to 30FPS.

 This script also supports the use of a configuration file for all of its commandline options, and the config file also grants the capability to use a custom ffmpeg commandline and container selection.
 For more info